kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/07-more-bem/03-column-layout-block.md

 * [read more about box-sizing](https://css-tricks.com/box-sizing/)

-### Tip
+### Tip - Global rule
-* Recent years developers have been setting `box-sizing` globally to all elements on the page
+* In recent years developers have been setting `box-sizing` globally to all elements on the page
 * We'll move `box-sizing: border-box;` in `_row.css` and we'll move it to `_global.css`

 `_global.css`